inkandswitch/patchwork/e2e/README.md

 rate-limited by netlify (the full-UI tests fetch the whole base module bundle per boot); the full-UI tests then time out until it lifts.

+Known flake, likely a real relay bug: roughly once per full run, a cross-tab `repo.find()` for a just-created doc wedges permanently — a stress probe showed one stall in ~60 create/find round-trips, and four fresh `find()` calls over 20s never recovered it.
+Retries are enabled so these surface as "flaky" rather than failing the run.

 They assert on `window.repo` (set right after the SW relay connects), not on full UI render: rendering the default frame needs the production Subduction server to fetch the default-modules doc.
 Cross-device/server scenarios and